 - Describe key strategies for software/technology design that results in improved usability.

 - Describe key strategies for organizational change and leadership.

 - Discuss current Federal initiatives relevant to clinical and public health informatics, regarding health IT use and dissemination.

-- Assume a leadership role in the implementation of health IT in professional and organizational life.
+- Begin to assume a leadership role in the implementation of health IT in professional and organizational life.

 - Work in a team to create a health informatics application project. (optional)